Admission and Progression Requirements

 Admission Requirements - complete part I and part II below

-NOTICE: Nursing graduate students may enroll in a total of 3 credit hours (one semester) of graduate level nursing courses while finalizing admission to the Graduate School for the Master of Science in Nursing Program.
+NOTICE: After admission to the Graduate School.
+Nursing graduate students may enroll in a total of 3 credit hours (one semester) of graduate level nursing courses while finalizing admission to the Graduate School for the Master of Science in Nursing Program.
 Failure to finalize admission during this semester will result in a hold for future enrollments until admission is completed.